eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

    used.
 Be sure to define any new terms in this section.
 -->

-We propose to extend `meta.deprecated` rule property schemas to reduce ambiguity and allow additional key details to be represented, described below using TypeScript types for clarity:
+We propose to extend `meta.deprecated` rule property schemas to reduce ambiguity and allow additional key details to be represented.
+Plugin developers are free to add additional properties (e.g. a link to the original GitHub PR).

 ```ts
 type RuleMeta = {